RER A: Branches

 During off-peak hours, the Poissy – Noisy services operate every 20 minutes plus a La Défense – Noisy service every 20 minutes, and the St-Germain – Boissy and Cergy – Chessy services operate every 10 minutes.

 Operations are very complex during peak periods, with an average of one train every 2 minutes (30 trains / hour) on the common trunk line in the busier direction (east to west in the morning, west to east in the evening), and one train every 2 min 30 sec in the other direction (24 trains / hour).
 The Marne la Vallée branch has the most intensive service.

 Names of services

-RER trains display a "nom de mission" or "name of service", not the name of the destination station.
+RER trains display a mission code rather than the name of the destination station.
 These are invented names designating (and distinguishing) individual services ("runs"), and are accompanied by a two-digit number, for example ZARA59 or DJIB72.

 The first letter corresponds to the destination (gare d'arrivée):